jtebert/document-everything/docs/projects/quarantine-bot.md

 - Power
   - The Pi runs on 5V but needs up to 3 Amps.
 I have a 20,000 mAh USB-C battery bank capable of powering of Chromebook and Switch, so that should be plenty
   - The stepper motors run at 12 or 24 V. A 3S (11.1V) LiPo battery should be enough.
 Clark estimates that a 2,000 mAh battery should be enough, but we haven't run any calculations to determine that for certain.
 We'll also probably need a LiPo charger so we don't blow ourselves up.

+### Reference Robots

+There are a lot of homemade robots floating around the internet, some better engineered than others.

+**[ZeroBot Pro:](https://hackaday.io/project/25092-zerobot-raspberry-pi-zero-fpv-robot)** This is powered by a Pi Zero and comes in a very slick-looking body.
+It's also using the idea we had of wheels with Ninjaflex tires.
+And it's wifi connected for controlling the robot.
+At first glance, it also appears to be very well-documented to use for reference!

+**[How to Mechatronics Arduino Robot:](https://howtomechatronics.com/projects/arduino-robot-arm-and-mecanum-wheels-platform-automatic-operation/)** This robot has the general structure of what we're aiming for: an arm on wheels.
+In contrast to what we're planning, it's using a weak and imprecise servo-powered arm, omni-wheels instead of differential drive, and an Arduino for control.
+But it also has an app for control, and that blue-and-white aesthetic.

+**3D printed arms:** There are a lot of designs for 3D printed robot arms around Thingiverse, but Clark can point out a problem with all of them.
+They're servo-powered or poorly documented or have poor linkage design or use a 3D printed gear train with a lot of backlash, etc. And of course, none of them will match our aesthetic.
+But they're a useful reference for designing our own.
+(By which I mean Clark designing one.
+This falls squarely into his mechanicla engineering wheelhouse.)